 - 2.26.
 Overleaf Figure 19 show the net change in projected household numbers for The Broads Authority between 2021 and 2041 based on the trend-based projections by household type and age.
 This data relates to all households, not just those in affordable housing need and it shows how households are likely to change by type and age over the next 11 years.
 The data is then used to underwrite the modelling of housing need set out below. - 2.27.
 Given the overall size of the population for the Broads Authority, the numbers in some categories are small, but overall trends are clear.
-This shows a growing number of single person households in the area, but also a growth in 'Other' households who are most likely to represent adult children living at home with their parents.
+This shows a growing number of single person households in the area, but also a growth in 'Other' households, some of which are likely to represent adult children of any age living at home with their parents who may be above retirement age.